Get a Quote

 HMRC tends to cause a little confusion by demanding the payment of underpaid tax from employees, rather than the employer or pension provider.

 However, where the employer/pension provider has not used the correct PAYE code and this causes any tax not to be collected, it remains their responsibility, not yours.
+Ask your employer if you spot an employer error so it can be addressed quickly.

 Seek help from your accountants to check your P800.
 You’ll need to provide them with the PAYE codes issued to you for the tax year, and payslips from your employer or pension provider to check what PAYE codes they have used.